Software Engineer · Full-Stack · End-to-End Ownership

 HomeOptions' real engine was internal.
 For a call-center sales operation I owned a custom SvelteKit CRM wired into Twilio's call center, an AI-assisted call-handoff tool, and a Go/HTMX compliance & debt-settlement platform — the systems that don't screenshot well but run the business.

-A custom SvelteKit CRM integrates with the Twilio call center, an AI-assisted call-handoff tool, and a Go and HTMX compliance and debt-settlement platform.“Three internal systems for a call-center operation — CRM, AI call-handoff, and a compliance/debt-settlement platform — owned end-to-end.”
+“Three internal systems for a call-center operation — CRM, AI call-handoff, and a compliance/debt-settlement platform — owned end-to-end.”

 Public-facing work